rsm100991/smiles-project/design_guidelines.md

-# S..Miles Virtual Friendship Service - Design Guidelines
+# S-Miles Virtual Friendship Service - Design Guidelines

 ## Design Approach Documentation
 **Selected Approach:** Reference-based, drawing inspiration from healthcare and wellness platforms like BetterHelp and senior-focused services like Papa, emphasizing warmth, trust, and accessibility for 55+ demographics.